Mohsen Rafighdoost: Early life

 Rafighdoost was born around 1940 in south Tehran.
 His family background is that of a bazaari, the traditional class of people who work in the bazaar.
 His father was a fruit and vegetable merchant at the Tehran bazaar.
 His family was very religious and close to Ruhollah Khomeini.
-In 1953, Rafighdoost was expelled from secondary school due to his pro-Mossadegh activities.
+In 1953, Rafighdoost was expelled from secondary school due to his pro-Mosaddegh activities.

 Military career

 Mohsen Rafighdoost was the head of Ruhollah Khomeini's security detail in 1979 during the Iranian Revolution, and helped found the Revolutionary Guards who helped eliminate opposition to theocratic rule in the Islamic Republic.

-He drove Ruhollah Khomeini, the leader of the Revolution, from Tehran international airport into Tehran, during Khomeini's triumphant return to Iran from France, while hundreds of Iranians crowded the road to welcome Khomeini back.
+He drove Ruhollah Khomeini, the leader of the (Iranian) Revolution, from Tehran international airport into Tehran, during Khomeini's triumphant return to Iran from France, while hundreds of Iranians crowded the road to welcome Khomeini back.
 He later said that this was the most important day of his life and "crowds were all over the car, touching and hanging on to it."

-He served from 1982 to 1989 as Minister of the Revolutionary Guards, during which time he put down internal dissent and obtained weapons from foreign countries for the Iran–Iraq War.
+He served from 1982 to 1988 as Minister of the Revolutionary Guards, during which time he put down internal dissent and obtained weapons from foreign countries for the Iran–Iraq War.

 Rafighdoost said in a 2014 interview that he twice suggested to Ali Khamenei that Iran develop weapons of mass destruction to counter their use by Saddam Hussein.
 Rafighdoost claimed that both times Ali Khamenei rejected the idea, reasoning that it would be against Islam.